What does the gold industry contribute to society?

 Companies in the sector recognise the mutual benefits of integrating as much as possible into the local economy, using indigenous people and supply chains.
 This underpins their “licence to operate” and allows the community to benefit from the economic and social development of the mine.

-Indeed, operating in an isolated enclave with the local community’s back turned is no longer a viable option for any mining company.
+Indeed, operating in an isolated enclave while ignoring the local community is no longer a viable option for any mining company.
 To be successful, they must generate sustainable benefits for local people, especially in the poorest and most remote locations, where there are often few alternative avenues for economic activity and community progress.

 A significant contribution to GDP